sass/sass/README.md

 The API should also provide means of converting a number to the equivalent number with different-but-compatible units, and for returning it as the host language's integer type if it is an integer.

+Two numbers are equal if they have [compatible][] units, and if their numerical value (with normalized units) are within 1e-11 of one another.
+A hash code with the same equality semantics can be generated for a number `x` by rounding `x * 1e11` to the nearest integer and taking the hash code of the result.

 #### Colors